xmake-io/xmake-docs/plugin/plugin_development.md

 The file tree of this plugin:

 ```
+plugins
-hello
+|-- hello
- - xmake.lua
+|  |-- xmake.lua
+|...
+| notice no xmake.lua in plugins directory
 ```

 Now one of the most simple plugin finished, how was it to be xmake detected it, there are three ways:

 1. Put this plugin directory into xmake/plugins the source codes as the builtin plugin.
 2. Put this plugin directory into ~/.xmake/plugins as the global user plugin.
-3. Put this plugin directory to anywhere and call `add_plugindirs("./hello")` in xmake.lua as the local project plugin.
+3. Put this plugin directory (hello) to the `./plugins` directory of the current project and call `add_plugindirs("plugins")` in xmake.lua as the local project plugin.

 ## Run Plugin